EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 2.md

 Standing up still got me a bit lightheaded, which had become familiar by now.

-It was yesterday that mom suggested I help her with cooking by cutting some vegetables.
+It was yesterday that my mother suggested I help her with cooking by cutting some vegetables.
 She probably suggested that seeing that all I did was lie in bed reading the few books available.

+The kitchen had some interesting things.
+A stone that water magically, literally, flowed out of.
+A stone that summoned fire, making cooking easier than how it was at the temple.
+I remember almost burning the kitchen down the first time I tried to cook something.

 “Here cut these carrots into cubes, want me to show you how it’s done?”.
 It seemed she had gotten used to my amnesia, often asking me whether I knew something or not.

 “I think I got it”

 It had been a while since I last held a knife.
 Gripping it with each of my fingers wrapping around the handle, I felt the weight of the knife in my hand.
 I couldn’t help but involuntarily frown a little.
-This was a terrible knife.
+It was a terrible knife.

 “Is it too heavy?”
-My mother seemed to misunderstand my inner thoughts.
+My mother seemed to misunderstand.

 “No, it should be fine.”
 It was not fine.
-The balance point was in an unideal position, making one use more energy than needed.
-And not to mention the nicks on the edge of the blade.
+The balance point was in an horrid position, making the energy expenditure horrible.
+Not to mention the nicks on the edge of the blade.

 Despite my inner complaints, I still made quick work on the carrots, cutting them into suitable pieces.
 I had eventually taken over the kitchen while living in the temple.
-I had originally wanted to just make something to give the monks, but upon seeing my knifework, asked me to help in the kitchen whenever I had time.
+I had originally wanted to just make something to give the monks, and upon seeing my knifework, asked me to help in the kitchen whenever I had time.
+I had a lot of time.

 “Did you get better at cutting vegetables?”
-Did I show too much?
+Oh, did I mess up?

 “You must have gotten it from me, my daughter is so talented\!”
 She couldn’t help but gush and gave me a squeeze.

 “Mom, I’m holding a knife.”
 Mom, mom, mom.
 I don’t think I will ever get comfortable saying that three-letter word.